Jane E. Young

-Jane Ellen Young is an American lawyer who has served as the United States Attorney for the District of New Hampshire since 2022.
+Jane Ellen Young is an American lawyer who had served as the United States Attorney for the District of New Hampshire.

 Education

 Young received her Bachelor of Arts from Saint Anselm College in 1986 and her Juris Doctor from the University of New Hampshire School of Law in 1989.

 Career

 From 1990 to 1992, Young served as an assistant county attorney in the Hillsborough County Attorney's Office.
 She was with the New Hampshire Department of Justice from 1992 to 2022, holding various positions throughout her career.
 From 2006 to 2007, she served as chief of the drug unit, from 2007 to 2017, she served as chief of the criminal justice bureau and from 2017 to 2018, she served as director of the division of public protection.
 From 2018 to 2022, she served as the deputy attorney general.

 Young became the deputy attorney general on July 2, 2018.
 On January 7, 2021, Young became acting attorney general of New Hampshire after Gordon J. MacDonald was nominated as chief justice of the New Hampshire Supreme Court.